Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm

 In comparison with variational quantum eigensolver \cite{Peruzzo2014, Kandala2017, VQEreview2021}, QAOA possesses far fewer variational parameters - basically, the $2p$ variables of $\mixParam, \drvParam$.
-Usually, we need $p \gtrsim O(N)$ for sufficient expressing power of $\ket{\mixParam, \drvParam}$ to encode $\boldsymbol{s}_{gs}$ \footnote{The scaling is partially due to the small Hamming distance of $\hat H_B$; however, such locality is also the premise for arguments on quantum annealing, energy landscape, etc.}; however, a larger $p$ complicates the non-convex optimization of $C(\mixParam, \drvParam)$ \cite{QAOANPHard2021, Nonconvex2017, BP0, BP1, BP2}, especially for quantum circuits with hard $\hat{H}_{C}$, as we will see later.
+Sometimes, e.g., for simpler $\hat{H}_C$, QAOA may offer a sufficient approximation with merely a few layers $p\sim O(1)$; in general, however, we need $p \gtrsim O(n)$ for sufficient expressing power of $\ket{\mixParam, \drvParam}$ to encode $\boldsymbol{s}_{gs}$ \footnote{The scaling is partially due to the small Hamming distance of $\hat H_B$; however, such model locality is also the premise for arguments on quantum annealing, energy landscape, etc.}.
+However, a larger $p$ complicates the non-convex optimization of $E_p(\mixParam, \drvParam)$ \cite{QAOANPHard2021, Nonconvex2017, BP0, BP1, BP2}, especially for quantum circuits with harder $\hat{H}_{C}$, as we will see later.
 May we swap $\hat{H}_{C}$ for a simpler one in the quantum circuit?
 Unfortunately, the answer is negative - a quantum circuit with $\hat H_{C'}$ generally does not apply to the problem of a different $\hat H_{C}$.
-Intuitively, the QAOA quantum circuit performs as an interferometer, where only $\bm s$ at the minimums of $\hat H_{C}$ interfere constructively through the $e^{-i\hat H_{C} x_m}$ driving layers \footnote{The saddle points and maximums are ruled out by the cost function.}.
-We will illustrate related numerical examples later and in Supplemental Materials.
-It may be viable to apply a simpler $H_{C'}$ that share the same $\boldsymbol{s}_{gs}$ with $\hat H_{C}$; however, this is generally unpractical as the required $\boldsymbol{s}_{gs}$ is unknown beforehand.
+Intuitively, the QAOA quantum circuit performs as an interferometer, where only $\bm s$ at the minima of $\hat H_{C}$ interfere constructively through the $e^{-i\hat H_{C} x_m}$ driving layers \footnote{The saddle points and maximums are ruled out by the cost function.}, especially with a large and smooth neighborhood.
+We will illustrate related numerical examples later and in Appendices.
+It may be viable to apply a simpler $\hat H_{C'}$ that shares the same $\boldsymbol{s}_{gs}$ with $\hat H_{C}$; however, this is generally unpractical as the required $\boldsymbol{s}_{gs}$ is unknown beforehand.

-Fortunately, for combinatorial optimization problems, the Hamiltonian $\hat{H}_{C'}=\sum_{c_i\in C'} \hat H_{c_i}$ with a partial set $C'\subset C$ offers an answer.
-As we mentioned earlier, dropping out clauses improves the energy landscape of a harder problem while ensuring $\boldsymbol{s}_{gs}$ being the ground state of $\hat{H}_{C'}$.
+Fortunately, for combinatorial optimization problems, the Hamiltonian $\hat{H}_{C'}=\sum_{i\in C'} \hat H_{i}$ with a partial set $C'\subset C$ offers an answer.
+As we mentioned earlier, dropping out clauses improves the energy landscape of a harder problem while ensuring $\boldsymbol{s}_{gs}$ is the ground state of $\hat{H}_{C'}$.
 The caveat is, in addition to $\boldsymbol{s}_{gs}$, there could be false solutions due to the now fewer constraints.
 To avoid the false solutions, we substitute these simpler problems $\hat H_{C_{1,\cdots,p}}$ into Eq.~\ref{eq:qaoa_appr} while keeping the cost function in Eq. \ref{eq:qaoa_cost}.